 Festival Tickets and Pricing

 Tickets are on sale for individual events and multiple events.
 In 2023 the Weekend Pass includes express entry to all events from January 26th to 29th for a total of about $350.
 Meanwhile, for those interested in attending all 2023 events, the Week Pass costs about $590.

 One thing that has to be purchased by all guests who want to hit the slopes is lift tickets up the mountain.
 Once you get to the ski hill, there are free guided ski and snowboard groups for all different skill levels that festival-goers can take part in.
 There are also plenty of non-mountainous events as well.

 Whistler Pride Schedule

 The ski and snowboard sessions mentioned above take place almost every morning during the festival.
 The guides for each group are very experienced and lead participants through various areas on both the Whistler and Blackcomb mountains.
 Afterwards, there are après sessions that are like relaxed meet and greet-type socials.

 - Whistler Pride Welcome Party – this event takes place from 4:30 to 8:30 pm on the opening day of the festival.
 It’s a chance to meet other guests as well as staff with food, drinks and some entertainment to go with it.
-The location was TBD as of mid-January, but it will probably be at the Aava Hotel.
+The location is the Nita Lake Lodge, located at 2131 Lake Placid Road.